sanvatsarkaranuj/Fall25GuitarHero/README.md

 1. Connect VGA cable from board to monitor
 2. Connect Pmod keypad to JA header
-3. (Optional) Connect speaker to audio jack
+3. Connect speaker to audio jack
 4. Power on the board via USB

 ### Step 5: Play!